-4.3.1 In order to provide necessary services to existing and future development in the

-Municipality, public utilities and services (both public and privately owned) that are deemed to be essential by Council, will be permitted in any land use designation.
-Such uses should be located and developed in a manner that minimizes potential incompatibility with neighbouring land uses.

-- 4.3.2 Council shall encourage cooperation and consultation with utilities such as Manitoba Hydro, Bell MTS, Shaw and Centra Gas to ensure that the provision of their services can be provided in an economical and efficient manner. - 4.3.3 Existing public utility and private utility corridors shall be protected from incompatible or potentially incompatible land uses that may adversely impact their operation. - 4.3.4 Council shall explore options for inter-municipal service sharing opportunities that would minimize expenditures and benefit the region as a whole. - 4.3.5 Proponents of developments involving the construction or alteration (extension) of piped water systems or piped sewage collection systems shall meet approval and operational requirements of The Drinking Water Safety Act and The Public Health Act. - 4.3.6 Council shall explore and encourage opportunities for the establishment of large-scale wind energy production facilities in the rural portions of the municipality. - 4.3.7 Council may require new development to provide an on-site supply of water for fire protection purposes. - 4.3.8 Proponents of development in the vicinity of pipeline infrastructure or right-of-ways must refer all applications to the applicable pipeline authority for review and approval prior to proceeding.
-Proposed development must comply with all applicable Municipal, Provincial and Federal regulation.
+- 4.3.1 In order to provide necessary services to existing and future development in the Municipality, public utilities and services (both public and privately owned) that are deemed to be essential by Council, will be permitted in any land use area designation.
+Such uses should be located and developed in a manner that minimizes potential incompatibility with neighbouring land uses. - 4.3.2 Council shall encourage cooperation and consultation with utilities such as Manitoba Hydro, Bell MTS, Shaw and Centra Gas to ensure that the provision of their services can be provided in an economical and efficient manner. - 4.3.3 Existing public utility and private utility corridors shall be protected from incompatible or potentially incompatible land uses that may adversely impact their operation. - 4.3.4 Council shall explore options for inter-municipal service sharing opportunities that would minimize expenditures and benefit the region as a whole. - 4.3.5 Proponents of developments involving the construction or alteration (extension) of piped water systems or piped sewage collection systems shall meet approval and operational requirements of The Drinking Water Safety Act and The Public Health Act. - 4.3.6 Council shall explore and encourage opportunities for the establishment of large-scale wind energy production facilities in the rural portions of the Municipality. - 4.3.7 Council may require new development to provide an on-site supply of water for fire protection purposes. - 4.3.8 Proponents of development in the vicinity of pipeline infrastructure or right-of-ways must refer all applications to the applicable pipeline authority for review and approval prior to proceeding.
+Proposed development must comply with all applicable Municipal, Provincial and Federal Regulation. - 4.3.9 When any land use, planning, development or subdivision-related applications are proposed that involves land within a facility or pipeline assessment area as demonstrated on Map 1 General Land Use Map, the RM of Ste.
+Anne administration shall refer the matter to the pipeline operator for review and input. - 4.3.10 All development within thirty (30) meters or crossings of a pipeline shall require written consent from the pipeline operator and is the responsibility of the applicant to obtain prior to any development approval. - 4.3.11 Permanent structures shall not be installed anywhere on the pipeline Right-of-Way (ROW) and should be placed at least seven (7) meters from the edge of the ROW and twelve (12) meters from the edge of the pipeline.